Culture of the Faroe Islands: Literature and art

 Faroese literature in the traditional sense of the word has only really developed in the past 100–200 years.
 This is mainly because the Faroese language was not written down in a standardised format until 1890 (in 1854 Venceslaus Ulricus Hammershaimb published a written standard for Modern Faroese that exists to this day.
 He produced orthography consistent with a continuous written tradition extending back to Old Norse).
 The Danish language was also encouraged at the expense of Faroese.
 Nevertheless, the Faroes have produced several authors and poets.
 The most famous of these authors are Jørgen-Frantz Jacobsen (known for his sole novel Barbara) and William Heinesen.
 Both authors wrote in Danish.
 Other famous authors from the Faroes include Heðin Brú (The Old Man and His Sons) and Jóanes Nielsen.
 Poets include the brothers Janus and Hans Andreas Djurhuus, and Rói Patursson.

 Both Heinesen and Patursson have been awarded The Nordic Council's Literature Prize.

 As with literature, painting only really took off in the 20th century in the Faroes.
 Famous Faroese painters include Sámuel Joensen-Mikines, Ingálvur av Reyni, Ruth Smith, Tróndur Patursson, Steffan Danielsen and Amariel Norðoy among others.

+In 1995 the German painter Ingo Kühl visited the Faroes and painted a serie of pictures Färöer.